POCO-MAN/PAC-MAN-Extended-Reality-Project/README.md

 # PAC-MAN-Extended-Reality-Project
-Devloping the PAC-MAN in UNITY 2D, inspired by PAC-MAN
+Devloping a game in UNITY 2D, inspired by PAC-MAN